AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

 * Subsampled channels are not supported with the exception of reading luminance-chroma images with vertical and horizontal sampling rates of 2.
-  This limited support does work when OpenEXR's C Core API in used, only when OpenEXR's C++ API is used.
+  This limited support does not work when OpenEXR's C Core API in used, only when OpenEXR's C++ API is used.
 Furthermore, it does not work in combination with tiles, multiple subimages, mipmapping, or deep pixels.

 |